Illusionists! The abusers we have not seen

 Maybe the church has become bewildering to you.
 Leaders you trusted and people you respected are acting in ways that do not reflect who Jesus is, nor what they profess to believe.
 They have turned on anyone among them who appears to threaten the status quo.
 What is going on?

-Any number of motives can prompt leaders in our church systems to create an illusion that refuge for the abused exists, where it does not.
-“They say, ‘All is well, all is well,’ when it is not.”
-So how can we know?
+Leaders in our church systems can create an illusion that refuge for the abused exists, where it does not.
+How can we recognize when this is happening?

 In the church, those obsessed with manipulating, intimidating and dominating can pose as those serving God.
 And we can be very fooled for a very long time.